-- These requirements apply when you create subscriptions in warm standby applications: - If the destination database is part of a warm standby application, the table must exist in both the active and standby databases.
+- A publication exists that contains articles for the primary tables or stored procedure you are replicating.
+The articles specify replication definitions that meet the requirements described above. - The publication is valid. - These requirements apply when you create subscriptions in warm standby applications: - If the destination database is part of a warm standby application, the table must exist in both the active and standby databases.
 Both tables must be marked for replication using sp_setreptable or sp_reptostandby. - For a logical primary database, you cannot create a subscription while Replication Server is in the process of adding a standby database. - If a primary Adaptive Server database contains a replicated table and another table that has the same name, the owner of the second (unreplicated) table cannot create a subscription to the replicated table without using custom rs_select or rs_select_with_lock function strings.
-For - If there is a replication definition for a primary table named db.dbo.table1, and - Database user "jane" owns a table named db.jane.table1, then - Jane cannot create a subscription to the replication definition for db.dbo.table1 using the default function strings.
+For example: - If there is a replication definition for a primary table named db.dbo.table1, and - Database user "jane" owns a table named db.jane.table1, then - Jane cannot create a subscription to the replication definition for db.dbo.table1 using the default function strings.